harrijin/restful-polygon/README.md

 make test-all
 ```

-This will run all unit tests in the `test/` directory, which includes a unit test for the C++ polygon code as well as a test for the Flask API.
+This will run all unit tests in the `test/` directory, which includes a unit test for the C++ polygon code as well as a unit test for the Flask API.

 ## Endpoints

-- `/` (GET Request) - Returns the following help message.
+- `/` - (GET Request) - Returns the following help message.
 ```
     Check whether a 3-dimensional point lies within or outside of a 3-dimensional polygon.
     Points on an edge or vertex will return false.